Eve Thomas

-Eve Thomas (born 9 February 2001) is a New Zealand swimmer.
+Eve Thomas (born 9 February 2001) is a representative swimmer from New Zealand.
 She competed for New Zealand in the women's 800 metre freestyle at the 2019 World Aquatics Championships.
 Thomas is the daughter of British swimmer Sarah Hardcastle.

 At the 2022 Commonwealth Games, in Birmingham, England, Thomas placed fourth in the 800 metre freestyle behind three Australians, including Ariarne Titmus, with whom Thomas shares a coach, Dean Boxall.
 In the final of the 400 metre freestyle, she finished sixth in a time of 4:09.73.